MaterializeInc/materialize/doc/user/content/ops/monitoring.md

 ### Observing local Materialize

-Using the dashboard to observe a Materialize instance running on the same machine as the dashboard is complicated by Docker.
-The solution depends upon your host platform.
+Since the dashboard runs inside a Docker container, using it to observe a Materialize instance running on the same machine is complicated by Docker networking isolation.
+The exact steps required to expose `materialized` to the dashboard process depends on exactly how you are running `materialized`.

 {{< tabs >}}

-{{< tab "Materialize inside Docker" >}}
+{{< tab "Docker" >}}

 Local schedulers like Docker Compose (which we use for our demos) or Kubernetes will typically expose running containers to each other using the container's service name as a